 My engine is destroyed.
 I either have to replace the engine or purchase a new vehicle.
 I also have to find a way to tow the vehicle back from Sault Ste.
 Marie very soon or I will be charged per day rent by the NAPA mechanic.

-Fast Eddie's Company Profile
+Fast Eddie's Company Information